-- April Fools' Day: Every April 1st (if it's a weekday), the duo will open the show with some breaking news that is completely made-up.
-Since there's no indicationnote that this is a joke (both hosts discuss it earnestly as if true), a viewer can be forgiven for being had by the story until the topic bell goes off, causing them to break out the party favors and yell "April Fool's!"
+- Every April 1st (if it's a weekday), the duo will open the show with some breaking news that is completely made-up.
+Since there's no indicationnote that this is a joke (both hosts discuss it earnestly as if true), a viewer can be forgiven for being had by the story until the topic bell goes off, causing them to break out the party favors and yell "April Fools!"

 - Author Appeal: Wilbon tends to favor teams from Chicago, where he is from, and Kornheiser favors teams from Washington (where he lives) or New York (where he's from).
-Also both prefer basketball over other sports being basketball writers
+Also, since they're both basketball writers, they prefer basketball over other sports.

-- Berserk Button: Anybody but Wilbon criticizing Kornheiser will make him mad.
+- Anybody but Wilbon criticizing Kornheiser will make him mad.

 Tony: Hello, Dan.

-: We're out of time, we'll try to do better the next time.
+Tony: We're out of time, we'll try to do better the next time.
 I'm Tony Kornheiser.
-Mike

-: And I'm Mike Wilbon.
-Same time tomorrow, knuckleheads.
+Mike: And I'm Mike Wilbon.
+Same time tomorrow, knuckleheadsnote .
 Make sure to check out our podcast on iTunes.
 Let's go back to Bristol.
-Tony

-- Also, "BALL NIGHT!" on a day with a slate of pro or college hoops.
+- "BALL NIGHT!" on a day with a slate of pro or college hoops.

 - "Let's go back to Bristol" and "Good night, Canada" are both something of The Artifact from when the last segment of the show aired as part of SportsCenter, hence why Wilbon is throwing it back to Bristol; see Credits Gag and Executive Meddling below.